swan-io/swan-partner-frontend/docs/docs/repository.md

 ### Structure

-In the `./clients` directory, you'll find the two front-end clients:
+In the `./clients` directory, you'll find the two frontend clients:

 - **banking**: the banking interface, including transactions, cards, payments & memberships
 - **onboarding**: the form for an end user to create a Swan account